Financial Planning

 What happens to a revocable living trust when one spouse dies depends on the type of trust.

 There are both single and joint revocable living trusts.
-Once the grantor passes away, a single revocable trust transforms into an irrevocable trust without any need for further action.
-This triggers a taxable event and the irrevocable trust must submit an income tax return, as it becomes its own entity.
+Once the grantor passes away, a single revocable trust becomes an irrevocable trust without further action.
+This creates a taxable event, requiring the irrevocable trust to file an income tax return as a separate entity.

 Married couples often choose to establish a joint revocable trust.
 What happens to a living trust when one spouse dies is that it remains revocable until both spouses have passed away.
-A joint living trust will have a sub-trust called a "survivor's trust" where the assets remain accessible and controllable by the surviving spouse.
+A joint living trust includes a sub-trust called a "survivor's trust," allowing the surviving spouse to access and control the assets.

 The joint revocable trust doesn’t turn into an irrevocable trust at this point, however.
 Once a trust becomes irrevocable, the successor trustee loses the ability to make any modifications or alterations to it.